Chapter 5.2 – Roll-on/Roll-off (RoRo)

 RoPax vessels are hybrid ships that combine the features of Roll-On/Roll-Off (RoRo) vessels with passenger (Pax) transportation capabilities.
 Essentially, these vessels are designed to carry both vehicles and passengers.
 Several RoPax vessels include passenger facilities such as seating areas, cabins, dining areas, and amenities.
 Facilities can range from basic to luxurious, depending on the route and distance.
 Some RoPax vessels feature full-service amenities like restaurants, entertainment areas, and private cabins.
 For shorter routes, simpler accommodations are more common, focusing on seating and essential services for a comfortable trip.

-RoPax vessels are configured to balance both passenger and cargo capacity, with a flexible allocation that allows the number of vehicles and passengers to be adjusted as needed.
-RoPax vessels are commonly used on shorter routes where passengers may travel with their own vehicles, such as across the English Channel, the Baltic Sea, or in the Mediterranean.
+RoPax vessels are configured to balance passenger and cargo capacity, with a flexible allocation that allows the number of vehicles and passengers to be adjusted as needed.
+RoPax vessels are commonly used on shorter routes where passengers may travel with their own vehicles, such as across the English Channel, the Baltic Sea, or the Mediterranean.
 Routes in Japan, South Korea, and across the South China Sea also employ RoPax services to connect islands and coastal cities.
 Overall, RoPax vessels provide a critical link for both people and goods, especially in coastal areas and island regions where other forms of transportation may be limited.

 RoPax, as well as PCTC and PCC vessels, tend to be top-heavy.
 Sloshing flood water can destabilize the ship, therefore requiring watertight ramps and the compartmentalization of the hold using watertight steel doors.
 Safety regulations for the design and operation of RoPax vessels have been tightened after some major ferry disasters, such as the 1987 capsizing of the Herald of Free Enterprise off the coast of Zeebrugge (Belgium), killing 193 passengers and crew, and the Estonia, which sank in 1994 en route from Tallinn (Estonia) to Stockholm (Sweden), killing 852 people onboard.